HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Methodology

-\textbf{Query-guided Bidirectional Diffusion.} The forward diffusion process described above (see Eq.~\ref{eq:forward}) compresses the ECG signal into a dense, discrete latent space.
-To enhance the representational completeness of the quantized vectors, we further introduce a reverse diffusion process, enabling joint modeling of ECG representations in an autoencoding framework.
-Centered around the quantized query vectors $\mathcal{H}_\text{latent}^q$, this mechanism facilitates both information compression and feature reconstruction, thereby achieving bidirectional token refinement.
+\textbf{Query-guided Bidirectional Diffusion.} Forward diffusion (Eq.~\ref{eq:forward}) compresses the ECG into a dense discrete space but offers no guarantees of completeness or invertibility.
+We therefore adopt an autoencoding view and introduce a reverse diffusion anchored at the quantized query $\mathcal{H}_{\text{latent}}^{q}$, casting compression and reconstruction as a joint constraint: the forward path enforces compact coding, the reverse path restores details, yielding a closed-loop, bidirectional token refinement between latent and signal spaces.